Trickle down. Der öffentliche Raum im Zeitalter seiner Privatisierung [Trickle down. Public Space in the Era of its Privatisation]

 Temporary installation in the main courtyard of Erbdrostenhof, Salzstrasse 38

 lives and works in Berlin, Germany

-In 2007, fragments of bears, swans and cows in light blue, pink, pale yellow and gentle green jutted out of a large tangled ball standing on the forecourt of Münster’s baroque City Palace built by Johann Conrad Schlaun; its dimensions brought to mind Claes Oldenburg’s Giant Pool Balls by Aasee lake.
+In 2007, fragments of bears, swans and cows in light blue, pink, pale yellow and gentle green jutted out of a large tangled ball standing on the forecourt of Münster’s baroque City Palace built by Johann Conrad Schlaun; its dimensions brought to mind Claes Oldenburg’s Giant Pool Balls near the Aasee.
 Opposite the large sphere stood a press container that in this setting looked “like a guillotine after the execution”.1 Precisely those animals that had been “recycled” inside the container were to be found printed in radiant orange on its outer surface.
 They showed the serially produced plastic figures that since the 1990s have been sold as “objects” to be decorated by artists or local residents, or purchased by businesses as advertising space.
 Whether the bear in Berlin or the cow in Zurich, urban marketing strategies have brought these mascots to our city centres.

 1 Andreas Siekmann, “Trickle Down.
 Der öffentliche Raum im Zeitalter seiner Privatisierung (Public Space in the Era of its Privatisation)”, in: Brigitte Franzen, Kasper König and Carina Plath (eds.), sculpture projects muenster 07, exhib. cat.
 LWL-Landesmuseum für Kunst und Kulturgeschichte, Münster, Cologne, 2007, p.
 232.